hau1605/sell_courses/backend/API.md

 -   `POST /api/cart` - Create a new cart.

--   `GET /api/cart` - Retrieve a list of all carts.

 -   `GET /api/cart/:id` - Retrieve a single cart by its ID.

 -   `PUT /api/cart/:id` - Update a single cart by its ID.